 Authors should examine an article that calculates DVlobes to be nearly unity in humans (Asgharian et al., 2004: Journal of Aerosol Science, 17:213-224).
 The study does not include statistical analysis to determine heterogeneity of deposition.

+We assumed the reviewer referred to a paper in the Journal of Aerosol Medicine not in the Journal of Aerosol Science.
+Interestingly, Asgharian and colleagues showed in that paper that the ratio of lobar deposition to lobar volume was close to one in all lobes at all ages.
+This contrasts with the results in mice.
+The likely explanation for these differences is the presence of non-uniform specific ventilation in the lobes of the mouse lung but uniform specific ventilation in human lobes during tidal breathing, as modeled in Asgharian et al simulations.
+Indeed, in the methods section of their paper, Asgharian et al. state that “flow partitioning in each airway was proportional to the volume distal to the given airway”.
+By design, this flow partitioning results in a uniform ventilation of the lung.
+In contrast, in rodents, it has been previously shown experimentally that the cranial lobe is better ventilated (higher specific ventilation) than the other lobes (lower specific ventilation) (Rooney et al. (2009).
+No modification has been made to the manuscript on this comment.

 Particle size distribution often follow lognormal distribution.
 Why isn't geometric standard deviations used in place standard deviation.
 Skewness can be calculated in a similar way.

-Rather than the distribution of particle size, the statistical distribution addresses in this paper is the distribution of particle deposition.
+While it is correct that the distribution of particle size of an aerosol usually follows a lognormal distribution, the particles used in this study were polystyrene particles with uniform size, i.e. monodisperse (0.5, 1 or 2 µm depending on the experimental conditions).
+The monodisperse polystyrene particles were aerosolized using a mesh nebulizer.
+The wet aerosol was then passed through a drying column, which resulted in a dry aerosol of uniform size to be delivered to the animals as described in the lapd archive (https://lapdmouse.iibi.uiowa.edu/AnimalModel/).
+The statistical distribution addressed in this paper deals with the distribution of particle deposition and not of particle size.
 Currently we are not aware that there are literature showing that the particle deposition follows lognormal instead of normal distribution.
 With that said, the distributions should be bounded by zero and skewed to the right due to the presence of hot spots.
+Furthermore, the distribution of deposited particles from imaging studies have typically been described with moment analysis of frequency distributions (see Garrard et al., 1981, but also Olseni et al., 1994, Fauroux et al., 2000, Darquenne et al, 2013, Bennett et al, 2015, 2018 to name a few studies).
+We followed the same approach in our study.

 Figure 3: Define units for the x-axis.

 The units for the x-axis are arbitrary, normalized based on individual mice.
+The abbreviation is now defined in the figure legend.

 First line after Figure 4: Change "size" to "sizes".

+Done.